FrancescoPalma/Homework_Week7_Day2/README.md

 #Rest Country API Lab/Homework

-- Make a select drop down with all the countries,
+- Make a select drop down with all the countries √
-- Display the country name, population, capital city of the country that is selected.
+- Display the country name, population, capital city of the country that is selected
 - Persist the last country that was selected
 - Style